deepmodeling/APEX/README.md

 ```shell
 apex report -w DP/all_result.json ./MEAM_00*
 ```
-Once the report app is opened (or manully via http://127.0.0.1:8050/), users can select configurations and property types.
-Then the corresponding result plot and data table will be shown accordingly.
+Once the report app is opened (or manully via http://127.0.0.1:8050/), one can select interesting configuration and type of property and the result plot and data table will be shown accordingly.
 **NOTE**:
 - If two Dash pages are automatically opened in your browser, you can close the first one.
-- If the clipboard buttons do not function well, try to reload the page once.
+- If the clipboard buttons do not function well, try to reload the page one time.
 - Do not over-refresh the page as duplicate errors may occur.
-Should this occur, stop the server and re-execute the apex report command.
+If did, stop the server and re-execute the apex report command.
   <div style="text-align: center;">
       <img src="./docs/images/reporter_ui.png" alt="Fig3" style="zoom: 100%;">
       <p style='font-size:1.0rem; font-weight:none'>Figure 3.
 Demonstration of APEX Results Visualization Report </p>